France: Université Catholique de l'Ouest

 Students who apply to study at UCO for the academic year can apply for housing a student residence that serves students from UCO, ESSCA and the University of Angers.
 The student residence is located next to a tram line and offer both single and double units with common living and eating areas and costs approximately $2000 per semester.
 There is limited space available in the student residence halls.
 Students must submit a housing application with their UCO application.

-Students studying at CIDEF for the month intensive courses can expect to pay 1150 euros per month for the homestay which includes breakfast and dinner.
+Students studying at CIDEF for the month intensive courses can expect to pay around 1150 euros per month for the homestay which includes breakfast and dinner.

 Who is eligible to participate?

-The program is open to GVSU students in good academic standing.
+2.5 GPA required.
 Students with beginning or intermediate-level skills in French should enroll in the CIDEF program.
 Students at a more advanced level in French may apply to take regular UCO courses.
 Please consult the French section of GVSU’s Modern Languages & Literature for academic advising.

 How do I apply?